get_post_time()

 Usage

-get_post_time( $format, $gmt, $post, $translate );
+get_post_time( $d, $gmt, $post, $translate );

-- $format(string)
+- $d(string)

-Default: 'U' - $gmt(true|false)
+Default: 'U' (Unix timestamp) - $gmt(boolean)

-Default: false - $post(int|WP_Post)
+Default: false - $post(int/WP_Post)

-Default: global $post object - $translate(true|false)
+Default: null. object $post - $translate(boolean)

-- Whether to translate the time string.
+- Is it necessary to translate the obtained time string?

 Default: false